shettysampath/UserManagement/README.md

 # UserManagement
-Data retrieval API from User and activity model
+Django project with data retrieval API from User and activity model,